Unfair (song)

 "Unfair" is a song by South Korean–Chinese boy band Exo, released on December 10, 2015, as a single from their fourth extended play Sing for You.
 It was released in both Korean and Chinese versions by their label SM Entertainment.

 Background and release

 Produced by Beat&Keys, "Unfair" described as a "pop" song with a trendy and bright melody with lyrics about a guy speaking his feelings to the girl he loves and describing her as "unfair".

 Promotion

 Exo began performing the song "Unfair" on Korean music shows from December 18.

 Reception

 "Unfair" debuted as number ten on Gaon Digital Chart, and at number nine at Billboard's US World Digital songs.
 The song is the first K-pop song to be ranked in the Best of the Week curation playlist of US's Apple Music.

+Credits and personnel

+Credits adapted from the EP's liner notes.